sandromund/ai_assistant/README.md

 ## How to use
 Say one of the following keywords
-- google: The assistant will ask you what to google
+- Google: The assistant will ask you what to google
 - Joke: The assistant will tell a dad joke
 - YouTube: The assistant will ask you what to open for you
-- weather:
+- Weather: The assistant will tell you the current weather in your city

 # Troubleshooting